leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

 4. A massive open online course [is an online course aimed at unlimited participation and open access via the web.](https://en.wikipedia.org/wiki/Massive_open_online_course "wiki") Coursera is one such example.
 5. "Move This World is a social emotional learning (SEL) program that uses interactive videos, movement, and creative expression to help students and educators develop emotional intelligence skills for long-term wellbeing."
 6. For the non Americans, this is a pre-university standardised test, like the A-levels or IB.
+7. Tik Tok is a short video app; udemy is an online course provider.
+I suppose if you had short form education content in an infinite scrolling experience, you could have more engagement, though the vids would have to be really short, and I’m unsure how you’d structure that

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*